ArmReference/storage-storageAccounts/docs/storageAccounts.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-name           | Yes      | The resource name sku            | Yes      | The SKU of the storage account. kind           | Yes      |
+name           | Yes      | The resource name location       | No       | Resource location.
+sku            | Yes      | The SKU of the storage account. kind           | Yes      |
+extendedLocation | No       | The complex type of the extended location. identity       | No       | Identity for the resource. properties     | No       | The parameters used to create the storage account. tags           | No       | Resource tags.
 DependsOn      | No       | Pass dependencies

 ### name